 Daily routine (15 to 20 minutes):

-- 7:00 AM — Review the AI-generated prospect list.
-The system surfaces companies matching your ICP that are showing active buying signals.
+- 7:00 AM.
+Review the AI-generated prospect list.
+The system surfaces companies that match your ICP and are showing active buying signals.
 Approve the top candidates and flag any for personalized messaging.
 (5 minutes)

-- 7:10 AM — Review and respond to replies.
+- 7:10 AM.
+Review and respond to replies.
 Yesterday’s outreach produced responses.
-Reply to interested prospects, move conversations forward, schedule calls.
+Reply to interested prospects, move conversations forward, and schedule calls.
 (10 minutes)

 What the AI handles versus what stays human

-The division of labor matters.
-AI is excellent at scale tasks that require research and consistency.
+AI is strong at scale tasks that require research and consistency.
 Humans are essential for judgment, trust-building, and closing.

 | Responsibility | AI handles | You handle |